Sovereign Base Areas Police

 The Sovereign Base Areas Police is the local civilian police force for the British controlled Sovereign Base Areas (SBA) of Akrotiri and Dhekelia in Cyprus.

-Duties
+They were established in 1960 and have jurisdiction within the SBAs.

+Organisation

-Established in August 1960, the force has responsibility for all 15,000 residents of the SBAs, including military personnel.
+The Sovereign Base Areas Police was established in August 1960 under the Treaty of Establishment, taking over from the colonial Cyprus Police of British Cyprus.
+The force has responsibility for all 15,000 residents of the SBAs, including military personnel.
 The Cyprus Joint Police Unit (the Royal Navy Police, Royal Military Police and RAF Police), has concurrent jurisdiction over all offences committed by service personnel and UK dependents/employees within the SBAs, garrisons, and stations, and other retained military sites outside the SBAs.
 Both work in full cooperation with each other and any jurisdiction issues are managed through an agreed memorandum of understanding.
+The SBA Police have jurisdiction over all crimes committed within the SBAs.
+The Republic of Cyprus is able to make removal requests to move those arrested in the SBAs into Cypriot court jurisdiction.
+However the SBA Police have the sovereign right to decline if there is insufficient evidence that any crimes occurred outside the SBAs.

 Numbers

 The SBA Police consists of a total of 241 officers and 12 civilian employees.
-There are four British senior officers, with the remainder recruited from the Greek Cypriot and Turkish Cypriot communities.
+There are British senior officers, with the remainder recruited from the Greek Cypriot and Turkish Cypriot communities.
 In addition to its regular policing duties, the SBA Police has responsibility for the operation of HMP Dhekelia (the SBA Prison).